Holidays to Namibia

 - Gaze into the depths of Fish River Canyon in southern Namibia, which at 550 metres deep, 161 km long and 27 km wide is the second largest in the world

-- Watch the flamboyant flamingos of Walvis Bay or take a half day cruise in search of cape-fur seal, dolphins and southern right and humpback whales
+- Watch the flamboyant flamingos of Walvis Bay or take a half day Dolphin & Seal cruise to go in search of cape-fur seal, dolphins and southern right and humpback whales

 - Explore the fog shrouded Skeleton Coast National Park, where the desert meets the Atlantic Ocean, 500 km in length and dotted with shipwrecks